neuralmagic/deepsparse/logging-sdk/README.md

 ```
 </details>

+If no `ManagerLogger` is passed to a `Pipeline`, then logging is disabled.

 ## Tutorials
 There are serveral examples integrating Prometheus and DeepSparse logging available:
 - [Server with Prometheus / Grafana](https://github.com/neuralmagic/deepsparse/tree/rs-logging-sdk/logging-sdk/tutorial-server-prometheus)